kytos/documentation/tutorials/napps/create_looping_napp.rst

   2017-02-16 02:22:15,631 - INFO [napps.tutorial.loopnapp.settings] (MainThread) NApp Loop Unloaded!

 You will get into the controller terminal, and you can see your NApp output.

+..
+NOTE:: To stop your controller you must press CTRL+C

 .. include:: ../back_to_list.rst